itatsmove/smovechallenge/README.md

 1. [Hardware Challenge](challenges/hardware.md)
 2. [Firmware Challenge](challenges/firmware.md)

+_Note that these challenges are not a part of our complicated hardware solution.
+Their purpose is to check some basic relevant skills, and we will not use your result for any other purpose._

 **When you're done, [email us](mailto:hr@smove.sg) with either a link to your repo or zipped solution, including your source code, any generated output (e.g. visualisations, reports, etc.), and a short explanation of what you've done.**

 Cheers,